NathanCheshire/Cyder/README.md

 <img src="https://i.imgur.com/HDcFtjG.png" data-canonical-src="https://i.imgur.com/HDcFtjG.png"/>

+## Definition

+Cyder is a multipurpose tool with it's own custom UI library built without modern UI utilities such as FXML.
+It can perform countless operations such as downloading audio from a youtube video, resizing an image, displaying the weather, calculating an expression such as `sin(e^pi - 14^(1/2))` and visualizing algorithms such as A*, convex hull, and Conways Game of Life.

 ## Background

 Cyder started as a way to test my basic Java skills and have fun while taking AP Computer Science in 2017.
 As I continued to grow, work piled up and I had college and internships.
 Recently, however, I have begun to work on it in my free time as a hobby.
 I know so much more now than when I started and hope to keep adding features for quite some time.
 Ideally I should recreate this in electron-js but I doubt I'll ever get around it since I use Java for this project as a challenge since I've also built my own GUI library.